- Location: Nebraska

 - Your employment history, including the name and address of your motor vehicle dealer you plan to work for

 You should not send any money with your completed dealer's license application.
-The licensing fee of $200 is not due until after your application has been approved.
+The licensing fee is not due until after your application has been approved.

 If you have questions about licensing fees, please call the Nebraska Motor Vehicle Industry Licensing Board at (402) 471-2148.